silverorbit/silverorbit.github.io-src/content/Mongo_Atlas_Fargate.md

 ![Yay] (/images/mongo-atlas/diagram.jpg)

 The project idea is to get a stream of data going into MongoDB from a separate app, in this case using a script to insert new records.
-Mongo Atlas provides a hosted mongodb, which was setup with VPC Peering with AWS in the same region.
+Mongo Atlas provides a hosted mongodb, which was setup with VPC Peering with AWS in the same US East region.

 ![Yay] (/images/mongo-atlas/mongo-atlas.jpg)

-On the API service side, setup ECS and create a Docker repository.
-Using Flask-Resful and PyMongo to access the MongoDB.
+On the API service side, setup ECS and create a Docker repository, i.e  Using Flask-Resful and PyMongo to access the MongoDB.
-Upload the to Docker repository using AWS CLI, seems good.
+Uploading the API image to Docker repository using AWS CLI, seems good.

 ![Yay](/images/mongo-atlas/docker_push.jpg)